mklan/nx-archive-browser/README.md

 }
 ```

-This config will let you browse the archive collections.
-Roms will be downloaded inside `sdmc:/roms/N64` and `sdmc:/roms/SNES`
+The Roms will be downloaded to `sdmc:/roms/N64` and `sdmc:/roms/SNES`.

 Read the [legal terms](https://archive.org/about/terms.php) of archive.org.
 I would encourage you to only download games you own a physical copy of.

 ## Limitations

 - No SSL!
 PyNX does not support ssl so keep in mind that you are downloading via an unencrypted connection.
 Ideally use a VPN.
-Altough archive.org seems to redirect downlaod requests to some external storage bucket, so it could be a different scenario (please correct me if I am wrong)
+Although archive.org seems to redirect downlaod requests to some external storage bucket, so it could be a different scenario (please correct me if I am wrong)

 - You cannot go back to Homebrew Menu.
 You have to press the Home button to close the app